By Sarah Winkler

 The attorney general is the legal advisor to the government.
-On the federal level in the United States, the Office of the Attorney General heads the Department of Justice and is the chief law enforcement office in the federal government.
-The attorney general is responsible for legally representing the United States and advising the president and heads of executive departments when his or her opinion is needed.
+On the federal level in the United States, the Office of the Attorney General heads the Department of Justice and is the federal government’s chief law enforcement officer.
+The attorney general is responsible for legally representing the United States and advising the president and heads of executive departments when their opinion is needed.
 The attorney general also may appear before the Supreme Court.

 In addition to the U.S. attorney general, there are attorney generals in each of the 50 states.
-They serve as legal advisor for their states’ governments and as their states’ chief law enforcement officer.
+They serve as legal advisors for their states’ governments and as their chief law enforcement officers.
 In some states, the state attorney general, like the federal attorney general, is the head of the state department of justice.

 What Does an Attorney General Do?

-The attorney general holds the power of attorney in representing a government in all legal matters.
+The attorney general holds a power of attorney in representing a government in all legal matters.
 The attorney general is nominated by the president and confirmed by the U.S. Senate.
-There is no designated term for the attorney general, rather the president can remove him or her from the office at any time.
+There is no designated term for the attorney general; rather, the president can remove him or her from the office at any time.
 Additionally, the attorney general can be impeached and tried by Congress if deemed necessary.

-As the chief officer of the Department of Justice, the attorney general enforces federal laws, provides legal counsel in federal cases, interprets the laws that govern executive departments, heads federal jails and penal institutions, and examines alleged violations of federal laws.
-In addition, the attorney general may be called upon to represent the United States in the Supreme Court in cases of exceptional importance.
+As the Department of Justice’s chief officer, the attorney general enforces federal laws, provides legal counsel in federal cases, interprets the laws that govern executive departments, heads federal jails and penal institutions, and examines alleged violations of federal laws.
+The attorney general may also be called upon to represent the United States in the Supreme Court in exceptional importance cases.
 The attorney general serves in the Cabinet of the president of the United States.

 The attorney general is in charge of supervising United States attorneys and marshals in their respective judicial districts.
-While attorneys are responsible for prosecuting offenses against the United States and prosecuting or defending in proceedings in which the United States requires representation, marshals issue orders and processes under the authority of the United States.
+While attorneys are responsible for prosecuting offenses against the United States and prosecuting or defending in proceedings in which the United States requires representation, marshals issue orders and processes under the United States’ authority.

-The projects that an attorney general can take on are wide ranging.
-For example, Eric Holder has voiced opinions on waterboarding, the close of Guantanamo Bay detention camp and the transfer of accused terrorists to jails on U.S. soil.
+The projects that an attorney general can take on are wide-ranging.
+For example, Eric Holder has voiced opinions on waterboarding, the close of Guantanamo Bay detention camp, and the transfer of accused terrorists to jails on U.S. soil.
 On the state level, attorney generals might challenge the constitutionality of a law.
-In recent news, 11 state attorney generals have moved to challenge the constitutionality of the healthcare reform bill
+In recent news, 11 state attorney generals have moved to challenge the healthcare reform bill’s constitutionality.

 History of an Attorney General

-The history of attorney general in the United States dates back to the American Revolution and the establishment of a federal government free from Great Britain.
+The history of the attorney general in the United States dates back to the American Revolution and establishing a federal government free from Great Britain.
 Although Americans did not want to create a monarchy like Britain’s, they thought it was important to institute an office similar to the British attorney general.
-The Judiciary Act of 1789, passed by the First Congress and signed into law President George Washington, established the office of the attorney general.
-According the provisions made when creating the office, the United States attorney general would be appointed by the president of the United States.
+The Judiciary Act of 1789, passed by the First Congress and signed into law by President George Washington, established the attorney general’s office.
+According to the provisions made when creating the office, the United States attorney general would be appointed by the United States president.

-Since 1870 and the establishment of the Department of Justice as a part of the executive branch of the government, the U.S. attorney general has headed the world’s largest law office.
+Since 1870 and the Department of Justice’s establishment as a part of the government’s executive branch, the U.S. attorney general has headed the world’s largest law office.
 Throughout the history of the office, 81 Americans have served as attorney general.